Papers

 Economic Costs of ESG Shocks

-(joint with Vicente Bermejo and Carolina Villegas)
+(jointly with Vicente Bermejo and Carolina Villegas)

 Productivity Dispersion and Monetary Policy